-The City has prepared a five year renewal program developed in accordance with relevant standards.
-As stated above all the City has included all pipes in the sample area in condition 4 or 5 in the priority renewal works schedule.
+The City has prepared a five year renewal program developed in accordance with relevant standards including all pipes in the sample area in condition 4 or 5 in the priority renewal works schedule.
 The plan will be reviewed following full analysis of the stormwater drainage inventory and condition data.
 Usually renewal works are undertaken where assets have suffered damage, often by tree roots infiltration or crushed by vehicles, or at identified flooding locations to provide increased hydraulic capacity.